Container Service for Kubernetes offers HA for control planes, nodes, workloads, and load balancing.

 -

-Specifically, etcd has at least three replicas, and kube-apiserver has at least two replicas.
-All kube-apiserver replicas achieve network connectivity with the cluster VPC by mounting Elastic Network Interfaces (ENIs).
-The kubelet and Kube Proxy on the nodes connect to kube-apiserver through the API Server Classic Load Balancer (CLB) or an ENI.
+Specifically, etcd has at least three replicas and kube-apiserver at least two.
+All kube-apiserver replicas connect to the cluster VPC through Elastic Network Interfaces (ENIs).
+The kubelet and Kube Proxy connect to kube-apiserver through the API Server Classic Load Balancer (CLB) or an ENI.

-All core ACK managed components can scale elastically based on actual resource usage, such as CPU and memory usage.
-This feature dynamically meets the resource requirements of the API Server and provides stable Service-Level Agreement (SLA) guarantees.
+All core managed components scale elastically based on resource usage such as CPU and memory, dynamically meeting API Server requirements with stable Service-Level Agreement (SLA) guarantees.

-In addition to the default multi-zone high-availability architecture for the cluster control plane, you must also configure a high-availability architecture for the cluster data plane.
-This includes High-Availability Configurations for Node Pools and Virtual Nodes, High-Availability Configurations for Workloads, High-Availability Configurations for Load Balancing, and Recommended Component Configurations.
+Beyond the control plane's default multi-zone HA, configure data plane HA: High-Availability Configurations for Node Pools and Virtual Nodes, High-Availability Configurations for Workloads, High-Availability Configurations for Load Balancing, and Recommended Component Configurations.

 Node Pool and Virtual Node High Availability Configurations